-- l) Risk associated with commodity indices: Changes in commodity prices and the volatility of this sector may cause the net asset value to fall. - m) Risk associated with market capitalisation: the Fund may be exposed to small and mid-cap equity markets.
+- I) Risk associated with commodity indices: Changes in commodity prices and the volatility of this sector may cause the net asset value to fall. - m) Risk associated with market capitalisation: the Fund may be exposed to small and mid-cap equity markets.
 As there are generally fewer small and mid-cap stocks listed on stock exchanges, market movements are more pronounced than in the case of large cap stocks.
-The net asset value of the Fund may therefore be affected. - n) Counterparty risk: Counterparty risk measures the potential loss in the event of a counterparty defaulting on over-the-counter financial contracts or failing to meet its contractual obligations on temporary purchases or sales of securities.
+The net asset value of the Fund may therefore be affected. - n) Counterparty risk: Counterparty risk measures the potential loss in the event of a failure by a counterparty in OTC financial contracts to honour its contractual obligations.
 The Fund is exposed to it through over-the-counter financial contracts agreed with various counterparties.
-In order to reduce the Fund's exposure to counterparty risk, the management company may establish financial guarantees in favour of the Fund. - o) Volatility risk: The increase or decrease in volatility may lead to a fall in net asset value.
+In order to reduce the Fund's exposure to counterparty risk, the management company may establish financial guarantees in favour of the Fund. - o) Risk associated with volatility: the increase or decrease in volatility may lead to a fall in net asset value.
 The Fund is exposed to this risk, particularly through derivative products with volatility or variance as the underlying instrument. - p) Risks associated with temporary purchases and sales of securities: the use of these transactions and management of their collateral may carry certain specific risks, such as operational risks and custody risk.
-Use of these transactions may therefore have a negative effect on the Fund's net asset value. - q) Legal risk: This is the risk that contracts agreed with counterparties to temporary purchases/sales of securities, or over-the-counter forward financial instruments, may be drafted inappropriately. - r) Risk associated with the reinvestment of collateral: the Fund does not intend to reinvest collateral received, but if it does, there would be a risk of the resultant value being lower than the value initially received. - s) Risk associated with unlisted securities: these securities are associated with liquidity risk due to the lack of an active market and the type of issuers; these securities also entail valuation and volatility risk given the absence of a price quotation and reference market.
-It may not be possible to sell these securities at the time and price initially anticipated, which may have a negative impact on the Fund's net asset value. - t) Sustainability risk: refers to an event or an environmental, social or governance factor that, if it were to occur, could have a significant real or potential impact on the value of investments and, ultimately, on the net asset value of the Fund. - ✓ Incorporation of sustainability risk into investment decisions
+Use of these transactions may therefore have a negative effect on the master fund's net asset value.

+Legal risk: This entails the risk of improper drafting of contracts concluded with the counterparties for overthe-counter financial instruments.

+- q) Risk associated with the reinvestment of collateral: the Fund does not intend to reinvest collateral received, but if it does, there would be a risk of the resultant value being lower than the value initially received. - r) Risk associated with unlisted securities: these securities are associated with liquidity risk due to the lack of an active market and the type of issuers; these securities also entail valuation and volatility risk given the absence of a price quotation and reference market.
+It may not be possible to sell these securities at the time and price initially anticipated, which may have a negative impact on the Fund's net asset value. - s) Sustainability risk: refers to an event or an environmental, social or governance factor that, if it were to occur, could have a significant real or potential impact on the value of investments and, ultimately, on the net asset value of the Fund.
+(This risk is described earlier in section b) Extra-financial characteristics)

+✓ Incorporation of sustainability risk into investment decisions